Club drug: Addiction

-Not all club drugs are addictive (e.g. nitrous oxide).
-However, some club drugs are addictive.
-Amphetamine heavily used in recreational fashion pose a risk of addiction.
+While not all club drugs are addictive (e.g. nitrous oxide), some can pose a risk of addiction when used recreationally (e.g. amphetamines).

 Cocaine addiction is a psychological desire to use cocaine regularly.
 Cocaine overdose may result in cardiovascular and brain damage, such as: constricting blood vessels in the brain, causing strokes and constricting arteries in the heart; causing heart attacks.
 The use of cocaine creates euphoria and high amounts of energy.
 If taken in large, unsafe doses, it is possible to cause mood swings, paranoia, insomnia, psychosis, high blood pressure, a fast heart rate, panic attacks, cognitive impairments and drastic changes in personality.
 The symptoms of cocaine withdrawal (also known as comedown or crash) range from moderate to severe: dysphoria, depression, anxiety, psychological and physical weakness, pain, and compulsive cravings.

 A video warning about the dangers of GHB.

 GHB addiction occurs when repeated drug use disrupts the normal balance of brain circuits that control rewards, memory and cognition, ultimately leading to compulsive drug taking.
 Although there have been reported fatalities due to GHB withdrawal, reports are inconclusive and further research is needed.